-- Care by non-Plan providers except for authorized referrals or emergencies (see Emergency services/accidents). - Services, drugs, or supplies you receive while you are not enrolled in this Plan. - Services, drugs, or supplies that are not medically necessary. - Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice. - Experimental or investigational procedures, treatments, drugs or devices. - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term; or when the pregnancy is the result of rape or incest. - Services, drugs, or supplies related to sex transformations. - Services, drugs, or supplies you receive from a provider or facility barred from the FEHB Program. - Services, drugs, or supplies you receive without charge while in active military service.
+- Services, drugs, or supplies you receive while you are not enrolled in this Plan. - Services, drugs, or supplies that are not medically necessary. - Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice. - Experimental or investigational procedures, treatments, drugs or devices. - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest. - Services, drugs, or supplies related to sex transformations. - Services, drugs, or supplies you receive from a provider or facility barred from the FEHB Program. - Services, drugs, or supplies you receive without charge while in active military service. - Applied Behavior Analysis (ABA).